 - Click Create Buffers.

-- For Choose layer containing features to buffer, choose Washington-New York Route (RouteInfo).
+- If necessary, for Choose layer containing features to buffer, choose Washington-New York Route (RouteInfo).

 - For Enter buffer size, change the buffer size to 10 Miles.